Vaping is Nicotine began with a grant from the State of Michigan Department of Health and Human Services Tobacco Section

 We are looking for community partners and hope you will join us.
 We are able to meet with you individually or in small groups to discuss how we can work together to prevent and reduce youth vaping.
 We can also present to your group, organization, or coalition.

 Early in 2018, Alison Cox and Sandra Parker partnered with Livingston County Catholic Charities to collaborate on an anti-vaping grant offered by the Tobacco Section of the Michigan Department of Health and Human Services.
-The goals of the grant included, advocating for anti-vaping ordinances, encouraging schools to adopt “vape-free” campuses, and providing education on the dangers of vaping.
+The goals of the grant included, advocating for anti-vaping ordinances, encouraging schools to adopt “vape-free” campuses, and providing education on the dangers of youth vaping.
 A resource manual was developed and distributed to schools and community partners to educate youth and their parents on the dangers of vaping.
 Youth actively participated in the creation of a media campaign.
 The media campaign, Vaping is Nicotine, included billboards, posters, and community presentations.
-Alison and Sandra are now partnering with Community Mental Health Partnership of Southeast Michigan, to continue their important work, bringing awareness to the vaping epidemic.
+Danielle joined the Regional Vaping Initiative in 2021 and the team began partnering with Community Mental Health Partnership of Southeast Michigan to continue their important work, bringing awareness to the vaping epidemic.

 Sandra Parker is a Prevention Specialist for Karen Bergbower & Associates.
 She graduated with her Masters in Social Work from Michigan State University in 2013.
 She has an extensive background working in substance use disorders, including prevention and recovery education.
 Working with youth, adolescents and students, has always been her passion.
 As a Prevention Specialist, Sandra provides a variety of resources, including leading educational support groups and curriculum-based support groups,.
 As the Youth-Led Prevention Coordinator, she has the pleasure of facilitating and working alongside our youth on activities and events throughout the community.
 Considering vaping is the ‘hot topic’ in prevention right now, Sandra is excited about collaborating within the community and surrounding region on the Regional Vaping Prevention Initiative.